KyTDK/Moderator-Bot/docs/metrics.md

 2. Increments the relevant per-guild rollup hash and the global daily rollup, updating status snapshots and status-count hashes as needed.
 3. Applies the same increments to the global totals hash.

+When available the tracker records `video_frames_scanned` and `video_frames_target` so downstream rollups can normalise latency per frame and show throughput improvements for accelerated scans.

 Because Redis operations are idempotent increments and hash updates, the write path stays low-latency even at high scan volumes.

 ### Reading Metrics

-- `modules.metrics.get_media_metric_rollups()` walks the sorted-set indexes to collect the latest rollups, returning the raw counters plus derived statistics (averages, standard deviations, flag rates, bytes stats) and per-acceleration breakdowns.
+- `modules.metrics.get_media_metric_rollups()` walks the sorted-set indexes to collect the latest rollups, returning the raw counters plus derived statistics (averages, standard deviations, flag rates, bytes stats, frame-normalised latency) and per-acceleration breakdowns.
 Each rollup also includes `status_counts`, `updated_at`, and the latest flagged snapshot.
 - `modules.metrics.get_media_metric_global_rollups()` mirrors the structure above but retrieves the guild-agnostic daily rollups (`guild_id=0`) so dashboards can plot network-wide activity.
 - `modules.metrics.get_media_metrics_summary()` aggregates rollups by `content_type`, surfacing the same enriched metrics and acceleration splits for each content bucket.
-- `modules.metrics.get_media_metrics_totals()` fetches the global snapshot in the enriched format so existing consumers automatically gain the expanded measurements, including acceleration metrics and `status_counts`.
+- `modules.metrics.get_media_metrics_totals()` fetches the global snapshot in the enriched format so existing consumers automatically gain the expanded measurements, including acceleration metrics, per-frame latency, and `status_counts`.

 All helpers return native Python types (UTC-aware datetimes, integers, decoded JSON dicts) so callers don't need to manipulate Redis-specific representations.